apfurlan/apfurlan/README.md

 ## Hi there !!!👋

 I'm Alexandre Furlan and this is my Github page.
-Here you will find some projects developed to learn/study data science (Data Engineer,ML,DL) as well as, computational physics (Monte Carlo and Molecular Dynamics Methods).
+Here you will find some projects developed to learn/study data science and some computational physics projects (Monte Carlo and Molecular Dynamics codes).

 -  🖥 Data Engineer, former Data Analyst
 -  🏢 Currently working on [A3Data](https://github.com/orgs/A3Data/teams)